usernamenumber/edx-platform/docs/en_us/data/source/internal_data_formats/data_czar.rst

 Skills and Experience of Data Czars
 **************************************

-The individuals who are selected by a partner institution to be edX data czars typically have experience working with sensitive student data, are familiar with encryption/decryption and file transfer protocols, and can sanity check, copy, move, and store large files.
+The individuals who are selected by a partner institution to be edX data czars typically have experience working with sensitive student data, are familiar with encryption/decryption and file transfer protocols, and can validate, copy, move, and store large files.
+The data czar is  responsible for ensuring complaince with your institution's and country's regulations with respect to the sharing of this data.

 =====================
 General Skills